BizKit-Tech/BizKit-Tech.github.io/content/docs/others/performance-tuning-methods.md

 Replace the pool size value by the recommended value from the query.
 If the recommended pool size is higher than or equal to 2G, select an adequate value for `innodb_buffer_pool_instances` such that each pool size is atleast 1G.
 (Default is 1)

-3. Then restart your mariadb service by running the following command:
+3. Then restart your MariaDB service by running the following command:

 ```
 sudo service mysql restart
 ```